 myminifactory

-Fountain is one of Duchamp's most famous works and is widely seen as an icon of twentieth-century art.
-The original, which is now lost, consisted of a standard urinal, laid flat on its back rather than upright in its usual position, and signed 'R. Mutt 1917'.
-The Tate's work is a 1964 replica and is made from glazed earthenware painted to resemble the original porcelain.
-The signature is reproduced in black paint.
-Fountain is an example of what Duchamp called a 'readymade', an ordinary manufactured object designated by the artist as a work of art.
-It epitomises the assault on convention and good taste for which he and the Dada movement are best known.
-The idea of designating such a lowly object as a work of art came from a discussion between Duchamp and his American friends the collector Walter Arensburg and the artist Joseph Stella.
-Following this conversation, Duchamp bought an urinal from a plumbers' merchants, and submitted it to an exhibition organised by the Society of Independent Artists.
-The Board of Directors, who were bound by the constitution of the Society to accept all members' submissions, took exception to the Fountain and refused to exhibit it.
-Duchamp and Arensburg, who were both on the Board, resigned immediately in protest.
-An article published at the time, which is thought to have been written by Duchamp, claimed, 'Mr Mutt's fountain is not immoral, that is absurd, no more than a bathtub is immoral.
-It is a fixture that you see every day in plumbers' shop windows.
-Whether Mr Mutt with his own hands made the fountain has no importance.
-He CHOSE it.
-He took an ordinary article of life, placed it so that its useful significance disappeared under the new title and point of view - created a new thought for that object.'
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Fountain stands as one of Duchamp's most iconic works and a defining symbol of twentieth-century art.
+The original, now lost, was a standard urinal laid flat on its back rather than in its typical upright position, signed 'R. Mutt 1917'.
+The Tate's replica is a 1964 creation made from glazed earthenware painted to resemble the original porcelain and features a reproduced signature in black paint.
+Fountain exemplifies what Duchamp termed a 'readymade', an ordinary manufactured object designated by the artist as a work of art, embodying the Dada movement's assault on convention and good taste.
+The concept of designating such an everyday object as a work of art stemmed from a conversation between Duchamp and his American friends Walter Arensburg, a collector, and Joseph Stella, an artist.
+Following this discussion, Duchamp purchased an urinal from a plumbers' merchant and submitted it to an exhibition organized by the Society of Independent Artists.
+The Board of Directors, bound by their constitution to accept all submissions, took issue with Fountain and refused to exhibit it.
+Duchamp and Arensburg, both members of the Board, promptly resigned in protest.
+An article published at the time, attributed to Duchamp, claimed, 'Mr Mutt's fountain is not immoral; that is absurd - no more than a bathtub is immoral.
+It's a fixture you see every day in plumbers' shop windows.
+Whether Mr Mutt made Fountain with his own hands has no importance.
+He chose it.
+He took an ordinary article of life, placed it so its useful significance disappeared under the new title and point of view - created a new thought for that object.'
+This artwork is part of "Scan The World", a non-profit initiative launched by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access.
+Scan The World is an open-source community effort where individuals can contribute interesting items by emailing stw@myminifactory.com to learn how they can participate.

 With this file you will be able to print Fountain at The Museum of Modern Art, San Francisco with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Fountain at The Museum of Modern Art, San Francisco.